loskutov/deadbeef-lyricbar/README.md

 [![Build Status](https://travis-ci.org/loskutov/deadbeef-lyricbar.svg)](https://travis-ci.org/loskutov/deadbeef-lyricbar)
 # DeaDBeeF Lyricbar Plugin
-A simple plugin for DeaDBeeF audio player that fetches and shows the song’s lyrics using LyricWiki.
+A simple plugin for DeaDBeeF audio player that fetches and shows the song’s lyrics using track metadata and user-provided lyric fetchers.

 ![Screenshot](https://user-images.githubusercontent.com/1202012/51805459-90148b80-227e-11e9-9c0d-1df1d33fe1cd.png)

 Inspired by [Infobar Plugin](https://bitbucket.org/dsimbiriatin/deadbeef-infobar/).
-If you need more functionality, check [my fork of it](https://bitbucket.org/IgnatLoskutov/deadbeef-infobar-ng), containing a few bug-fixes and minor improvements.
+If you need more functionality, check [my fork of it](https://github.com/loskutov/deadbeef-infobar-ng), containing a few bug-fixes and minor improvements.

 ## Dependencies
 To use this plugin, you need to have [gtkmm](http://www.gtkmm.org/) installed.